BME Events and Activities Small Grants

 The scheme is open to professional historians (whether working in universities or elsewhere such as museums, libraries and galleries), independent scholars, retired staff and students alike.
-Applicants should be members of the SHS or EHS (or be willing to become members), or, if they are employed in permanent post in a university history department, their department be a subscriber to History UK (or be willing to become one).
-You can find out more about membership of the SHS here and membership of the EHS here.
+Applicants should be members of the SHS, EHS, or SSLH (or be willing to become members), or, if they are employed in permanent post in a university history department, their department be a subscriber to History UK (or be willing to become one).
+You can find out more about membership of the SHS here, membership of the EHS here, and membership of the SSLH here.

 A panel of experts, comprised of Professor Catherine Hall (University College London), Dr Meleisa Ono-George (University of Warwick) and Dr Jonathan Saha (University of Leeds), will assess all applications to the scheme.

 The application should clearly state details of the proposed event or activity for which funding is being sought.
-Whatever the sum granted, there must be prominent acknowledgement of the SHS, EHS and HUK support in any publicity, meeting materials or resulting publications.
+Whatever the sum granted, there must be prominent acknowledgement of the SHS, EHS, HUK, and SSLH support in any publicity, meeting materials or resulting publications.
 Any events held with support from the fund should also be advertised on the Society’s website and, as far as is practicable, be open equally to all interested social historians.